matn7/Google-Platform-Notes/flashcard/Microservices.md

 **Sample flow when use Maven as build tool.**

-1. Maven reads the pom.xml file.
+1. Maven reads the **pom.xml** file.
 2. Check if the dependency jar/library is in local repository.
 3. If the dependent jar/library is not in local repository, then it searches the maven central repository.
-4. Download the Jar.
+4. Download the jar.
-5. Put the downloaded Jar in the local repository.
+5. Put the downloaded jar in the local repository.
 6. Copy the jar files.

 ![Dependency Management.](flashcard-img/dependency-management.png "Dependency Management.")

-### Design, build, release, run.
+### 4. Design, build, release, run.

 Codebase progression from design to production deployment involves below stages.
 * Design stage: Determine technologies, dependencies, and tools for specific application features.